Multivariate Uncertainty Quantification with Tomographic Quantile Forests: QRF++: A Simplified DRF Implementation

 The rationale behind QRF++ is as follows.
 Consider a trivial example where $p(y | x)$ changes abruptly at $x=0$, from $\mathcal{N}(0,1^2)$ for $x<0$ to $\frac{1}{2}\delta_{-\pi}+\frac{1}{2}\delta_{+\pi}$ for $x>0$.
 Since both sides have $\EE[y \,|\, x]=0$, a univariate CART split need not occur at $x=0$.
 In contrast, $\EE[\cos y \,|\, x]$ jumps from $\rme^{-1/2}\simeq 0.606$ to $-1$ at $x=0$, creating a strong signal.
 More generally, one can uniquely determine the full distribution once the characteristic function $\EE[\rme^{i \alpha y} \,|\, x]$ is obtained for every $\alpha \in \RR$.
 Sampling a few frequencies as an approximation leads to \eqref{eq:comy}.

-Conceptually, QRF++ is a variant of DRF \autocite{Cevid2022}.
+Conceptually, QRF++ is a variant of DRF \cite{Cevid2022}.
 DRF selects splits by maximizing MMD in a chosen RKHS.
 If one chooses a linear kernel over the feature space \eqref{eq:comy}, the resulting DRF would match QRF++.
 Eq.~\eqref{eq:comy} can also be viewed as random Fourier features stemming from some stationary kernel through Bochner's theorem.
-For mathematical details, we refer the reader to \autocite[Theorem~1]{Cevid2022}.
-Thus QRF++ is in essence a compact lightweight DRF implementation. \footnote{To be precise, QRF++ does not follow the honesty principle \autocite{Denil2014,Wager2018} in building trees, unlike DRF.
+For mathematical details, we refer the reader to Ref.~\cite[Theorem~1]{Cevid2022}.
+Thus QRF++ is in essence a compact lightweight DRF implementation. \footnote{To be precise, QRF++ does not follow the honesty principle \cite{Denil2014,Wager2018} in building trees, unlike DRF.
 Moreover, QRF++ uses bootstrapping, while DRF uses subsampling without replacement.}

 An important caveat is that \eqref{eq:comy} does not define a \emph{characteristic kernel}: it is not possible to distinguish two \emph{arbitrary} distributions based on \eqref{eq:comy} as long as $T<\infty$.
 Nevertheless, as our experiments in the next subsection show, the minimal modification \eqref{eq:comy} substantially improves QRF's sensitivity to various distributional changes that are overlooked by vanilla QRF.